naaando/lyricsources/README.md

-# Lyricsource Standalone
+# Lyricsources Standalone

-Lyricsource is a lyric downloader dbus service from osdlyrics.
+Lyricsources is a lyric downloader dbus service from osdlyrics.
 Building and installation

 ```